novaldi21/ds_stock_prediction/README.md

 Finally, I did the future stock prediction of GOOGL open price by merging the training set and the test set on the 0 axis, set the time step as 60, used MinMaxScaler to transform the new dataset, and reshaped the dataset afterward.

-Code for model building can be seen [here](https://github.com/novaldi21/ds_stock_prediction/blob/master/Stock_Prediction.ipynb)
+The code for model building can be seen [here](https://github.com/novaldi21/ds_stock_prediction/blob/master/Stock_Prediction.ipynb)

+## Model plotting
+The model plotting visualization between the real price and predicted price presented in the figure below.
 <br />![](https://github.com/novaldi21/ds_stock_prediction/blob/master/Stock_Prediction.png)

+From the figure it can be seen that the prediction tools was able to predict the open stock price of GOOGL based on the plot movement on the graph.